Tessa’s Recipe Rundown

 - Place the puff pastry on a lightly floured work surface.
 Roll out into a 9 by 12-inch rectangle.
 Cut six 2-inch wide strips of dough.

 - In a small bowl, combine the preserves with 2 tablespoons of water.
 Microwave for 30 seconds if it was refrigerated.
 Spread evenly over each strip of dough.
 Arrange about 10 apple slices lengthwise in a straight line, overlapping slightly, on a strip of dough.
 Fold up the bottom part of the dough and begin tightly rolling the dough to form the rose shape.
 Press the edge to seal.
-Repeat for all the pies and place in the muffin tin.
+Repeat for all the pastries and place in the muffin tin.

 - Make ahead: at this point the unbaked assembled roses can be covered and stored in the fridge for up to 1 day before baking as directed.